Larilok/banner_service_backend/README.md

   }
 }
 ```
-or for a single banner
+or for a single banner by id
 ```
 query {
     banner(id: 1) {